jlortiz0/multiSav/README.md

 ### To do list
  - Write instructions
- - The various things I put in the comments.
+ - The various things I put in the comments
- - Replace ffmpeg.go with an actually decent system